rmsyn/jh71xx-pac/README.md

 # JH71xx Peripheral Access Crate

-Low-level access crates for JH71xx-based SoCs and development boards.
+Low-level access crates for JH71xx-based SoCs.
+Currently, only the JH7110 SoC is supported.

+The JH7100 SoC is discontinued, and the next SoC in the JH-series will be the JH8110.

 **WARNING** This crate is in the very earliest stages of development.
 SVD files used to generate the Rust code are partially hand-crafted from referencing the [JH7110 Technical Reference Manual, preliminary release V2](https://doc-en.rvspace.org/JH7110/PDF/JH7110_TRM_StarFive_Preliminary_V2.pdf).
 Any mistakes are my own, and reviews/contributions are welcome.